Cheesy mushroom spinach egg casserole is easy to make, great for a gluten-free breakfast casserole, and it’s meatless!

 For the cheese, you can go crazy!
 Sharp cheddar is the perfect foil for casseroles with spinach, eggs, and mushrooms.

 Asparagus Mushroom Crustless Quiche looks a little fancier if you are having just a few people over.
 It’s delicious for lunch as well.
+If you don’t have a sensitivity to gluten, you can try this Coronation quiche with spinach and leeks.

 Can I Make a Gluten-Free Breakfast Casserole Ahead of Time?